 - If you’re a skilled researcher, you can help take the load off of teams working on a project by conducting their internet research

-- If you’re proficient in a language or two, you can apply to transcribe audio footage to text (bear in mind that you’ll still need a transcription certification to work as a transcriber in the field of medicine)
+- If you’re proficient in a language or two, you can apply to transcribe audio to text (bear in mind that you’ll still need a transcription certification to work as a transcriber in the field of medicine, for example)

-These positions are great if you’re looking to find quick part-time gigs – though they may be harder to find, due to larger competition.
+These positions are great if you’re looking to find quick part-time gigs — although, they may be harder to find, due to larger competition.

 Don’t work for exposure